kishkath/EVA/4 - Coding Drill Down/README.md

 Here, we are gonna build the model with a decent architecture having following conditions:

-   - 1. Less than 10K parameters
+   - Less than 10K parameters
-   - 2. Less than 16 Epochs
+   - Less than 16 Epochs
-   - 3. Target is 99.4% (consistent approach towards the target)
+   - Target is 99.4% (consistent approach towards the target)

+#### Outcomes:

 1. Description about Model